fcrepo3/bvalid/README.txt

 LICENSE
 =======
 BValid is distributed under the Educational Community License (ECL), v1.0.
 Use of this software indicates your acceptance of the terms of this license.
 The distribution includes several third-party, open-source libraries with thier own license terms.
-Specific terms of the ECL and all third-party licenses can be found in this distribution, in the license/ directory.
+Specific terms of the ECL and all third-party licenses can be found in the src/doc/license/ directory.

 DOCUMENTATION
 =============
 Online documentation for the latest version of BValid can be found at http://bvalid.sf.net/